 This past weekend we drove down to Illinois for the third week in a row, this time for a wedding.
 It is, by my count, the 20th wedding Evan and I have attended together.
 The day we got engaged we went to a wedding, and every year since we’ve been witnessing the […]

 The Fall of my Senior year in high school my dad announced that he was going to a service at an Orthodox Church 20 minutes away.
 He was not entirely sure it wasn’t all going to be in Russian.
 He came home delighted.
 It was in English, and it was beautiful.
 It was […]

 It is Holy Wednesday, right in the middle of Holy Week, right before the great burst of waiting together that marks Maundy Thursday through Easter morn.
 It is a state of great anticipation.
 I can almost taste the coffee.
-I can almost feel the snow […]
+I can almost feel the snow melt for good.
+I can almost feel […]

 It is Lent.
 I want coffee.
 It is winter.
 I want spring.
 It is unsettled.
 I want routine.
 But here we are, at the tail-end of winter, at the very beginning of Lent, a week and half into the adventure of Wisconsin.

 This weekend we drove home through the Blue Ridge mountains covered in melting snow.
 The sun set behind us, and a full moon rose in the rosy evening glow.
 It was quiet in the car.
 It was a weekend full of beauty and sadness.

 The snow has been falling thick and fast in Maryland these past few days.
 The morning after the Christmas ball, Evan and I left for a hike with just a few flurries, and when we got back five inches had fallen.
 The woods were deserted except for a few birds and three bounding […]

 Subscribe to Blog via Email